karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 Secondary servers are not interested in the properties and parameters defined within this document and MUST ignore them.

 A given consumer MAY be primary or secondary, but of course cannot be both.
-A consumer that has undefined consumer status should default to secondary, which will result in backward compatibility with {{RFC9432}}.
+A consumer that has undefined consumer status should default to secondary, which will result in backward compatibility with "DNS Catalog Zones" ({{RFC9432}}).

 It is not mandatory that the primary server for a given catalog zone is also the primary server for the catalog's member zones.